Main Content

 MATLAB Runtime in Environment Variable

-To run FMU with FMU Compliance Checker, open the Command Prompt and go to the location where FMU Compliance Checker is installed.
-Set Environment Variable with the command illustrated in the previous section.
+To run the FMU with FMU Compliance Checker, open the Command Prompt and go to the location where FMU Compliance Checker is installed.
+Set environment variable with the command illustrated in the previous section.

-Run FMU with the following command and observe output in terminal.
+Run the FMU with this command and observe the output in the terminal.

 % on windows